-Mana Village: Mana Village is the last village on India-China border and the Border of India is just 24 km from Mana Village.
+Mana Village is the last village on the India-China border and the Border of India is just 24 km from Mana Village.
 Mana Village is 4 Km away from Badrinath Temple and one of the nearest places to visit in Badrinath.
 One can drive 3 km from Badrinath and one Km walking to reach Mana Village.
 There is a small cave in Mana, named Vyas Gufa (Vyas Cave) and it is believed that Maharshi Ved Vyas composed the four Vedas and recited the Mahabharatha to Lord Ganesha in this cave.
-Inside cave there is a marble statue of Ved Vyas.
+Inside the cave, there is a marble statue of Ved Vyas.
 The other caves in this village are Ganesh Gufa and Bhima Gufa associated with the war of Mahabharata.
 Mana village is also believed to be a temporary stay point of Pandavas during their exile.

-Neelkanth Mountain Peak: Neelkanth Peak is only 9km away from the Temple of Badrinath and the peak is covered with snow throughout the year.
+Neelkanth Peak is only 9km away from the Temple of Badrinath and the peak is covered with snow throughout the year.
 The height of Neelkhanth Peak is 6596 Meters and it can be seen from the Badrinath Temple.
-Frank Smythe a British mountaineer described Neelkhanth Mountain Peak as one of the most beautiful Mountain Peak in entire Himalayan Range and second to Siniolchu peak in Sikkim.
+Frank Smythe a British mountaineer described Neelkhanth Mountain Peak as one of the most beautiful Mountain Peak in the entire Himalayan Range and second to Siniolchu peak in Sikkim.

-Valley Of Flower National Park: Valley of Flowers National Park is 42 Km from Badrinath Temple (25 Km drive to Govindghat and 19 Km of trekking) and it is one of the best places to visit in Badrinath.
-The route for trekking to Valley of Flower National park is common to Sikh pilgrimage site of Gurudwara Sri Hemkunt Sahib Ji.
+Valley of Flowers National Park is 42 Km from Badrinath Temple (25 Km drive to Govindghat and 19 Km of trekking) and it is one of the best places to visit in Badrinath.
+The route for trekking to Valley of Flower National park is common to the Sikh pilgrimage site of Gurudwara Sri Hemkunt Sahib Ji.
 After trekking 14km there is a small town called Ghangaria and hotels and night stay facilities are available here.
-From Ghangaria there is an additional trek of 4km to reach valley of Flower.
-The national park opens from June to October but the best time to visit is after rainy season when flowers are in full bloom.
-If you are planning to visit Valley of Flower then plan your journey for at least three to four days as it will minimum of three days to explore the flora of Valley of Flower.
-The valley was declared a national park in 1982 by Indian Government and it is in the UNESCO list of World Network of Biosphere Reserves since 2004.
+From Ghangaria there is an additional trek of 4km to reach the valley of Flower.
+The national park opens from June to October but the best time to visit is after the rainy season when flowers are in full bloom.
+If you are planning to visit Valley of Flower then plan your journey for at least three to four days as it will require a minimum of three days to explore the flora of Valley of Flower.
+The valley was declared a national park in 1982 by the Indian Government and it is in the UNESCO list of World Network of Biosphere Reserves since 2004.

-Hemkund Sahib Ji: Hemkund Sahib Ji is a Sikh pilgrimage site situated at an elevation of 4632meters.
-The Gurudwara is constructed around a glacial lake and water melting form seven mountain peaks is primary source of Lake.
-Bathing in lake is a part of ritual and you will feel like thousand pins has been pierced on your body.
-To reach Hemkund Sahib one has to trek a distance of 19 Km to reach Gurudwara (3Km is motor able road).
+Hemkund Sahib Ji is a Sikh pilgrimage site situated at an elevation of 4632meters.
+The Gurudwara is constructed around a glacial lake and water melting from seven mountain peaks is the primary source of Lake.
+Bathing in the lake is a part of the ritual and you will feel like thousands of pins been pierced on your body.
+To reach Hemkund Sahib one has to trek a distance of 19 Km to reach Gurudwara (3Km is a motorable road).
 Pilgrims visiting the holy shrine can take overnight stay at hotels in Ghangaria.
 Gurudwara at Ghangaria also provide free of cost shelter to pilgrims.
-From Ghangaria pilgrims have to trek an additional distance of 6Km and this part of trekking is most difficult one.
-Night stay at Hemkund Sabhi is not allowed nor is trekking after 7P.M allowed due to threat posed by wild animals.
+From Ghangaria pilgrims have to trek an additional distance of 6Km and this part of trekking is a most difficult one.
+Night stay at Hemkund Sabhi is not allowed nor is trekking after 7 P.M allowed due to the threat posed by wild animals.
 You need to start your journey from Ghangaria early in the morning reach Hemkund Sahib by afternoon and then return back before evening.
-To complete the pilgrimage of Hemkund Sahib a minimum of 2 days are required.
+To complete the pilgrimage of Hemkund Sahib a minimum of 2 days is required.
 If you have trekking experience of any other religious shrine in India then believe me the trekking of Hemkund Sahib is the most difficult among all.
-Every year Hemkund Sahib opens for Darshan from 25th of May and closes by 10th of October.
+Every year Hemkund Sahib opens for Darshan from the 25th of May and closes by the 10th of October.